-De la Company of Oiff builde entire to be bette.
-Description and nature of Gift by description, photograph or both: Estimated value:Date received: Source of Gift.
-Please include all details requested below: Name of individual(s), group or corporation: If from a corporation, provide the full name and address of 2 persons who are directors of the corporation: Circumstances under which the Gift was given: Indicate the event and date of protocol event, event where representing the City, or nature and date of social obligation.
-If received for ot her reasons, please explain.
+Description and nature of Gift by description, photograph or both: Estimated value:Date received : Source of Gift.
+Please include all details requested below: Name of individual(s), group or corporation: 3 3 3 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4 4 If from a corporation, provide the full name and address of 2 persons who are directors of the corporation: Circumstances under which the Gift was given: Indicate the event and date of protocol event, event where representing the City, or nature and date of social obligation.
+If received for other reasons, please explain.
 Location or disposition of Gift: Indicate whether Council member kept the Gift.
-If the Gift is not in the possession of the Council member, indicate the final disposition of the Gift.
-If the Council member could not or did not accept the Gift, please confirm that: (i) the Gift was returned to the donor with an explanation as to why the Gift was not accepted (ii) the Gift was turned over to the City Clerk for disposition Signature of Council member in receipt of Gift Date Signature of Council member in receipt of Gift Date
+If the Gift is not in the possession disposition of the Gift.
+If the Council member could not or did not accept the Gift, (i) the Gift was returned to the donor with an explanation as to why the Gift was not accepted (ii) the Gift was turned over to the City Clerk for disposition (ii) and the trained even to the trip cloth for disposition Signature of Council member in receipt of Gift Date · 1.1.45.0004

-CITY CLERK USE ONLY: February 5, 2024
+CITY CLERK USE ONLY: July 15, 2024